ivan-hc/AM/README.md

 appman --sandbox $APP
 ```
 - if the "aisap" package is not installed, you will be asked if you want to install it via "AM"/AppMan;
+- you will be asked if your AppImages can have access to the main XDG directories (Pictures, Videos, Documents... using the system language);
 - requires replacing the symlink in $PATH with a script ("AM" users will need the root password);
 - to work, the Appimage will be set to "not executable", and the AM-updater will also have its `chmod` command set to `a-x` instead of `a+x`.